 Once you have shown that the other driver failed to use appropriate care, such as by driving distracted, you must next show that you would not have been injured but for this failure.
 This is called causation and it is a critical step because even if the other driver acted negligently, you will not be awarded compensation if you cannot show a causal link between the other driver’s conduct and your injuries.
 Also, the defendant may argue that you were also at fault for the accident under a theory called comparative negligence.
 Under Massachusetts law, if you are found to be more than 50 percent at fault for the accident, then you will not be allowed to recover compensation from the other driver.

 After the causation phase of the litigation, the matter turns to determining the amount of compensation that you should be allowed to receive.
 This includes past and future medical expenses, lost wages, reduced earning capacity, and pain and suffering.
 A compassionate and experienced accident attorney can assist you in seeking the full amount of compensation that you deserve.Meet with a Seasoned Car Accident Lawyer in Massachusetts

 We know just how overwhelming a car accident can be, and the serious disruption that it causes in your life.
-Our team of legal professionals has provided legal guidance to injury victims throughout Massachusetts, including Boston, Cambridge, Newton, Waltham, Lowell, Quincy, Somerville, Dedham, Brookline, Norwood, and Peabody.
+Our team of legal professionals is available to provide legal guidance to injury victims throughout Massachusetts, including in areas around Boston, Cambridge, Newton, Waltham, Lowell, Quincy, Somerville, Dedham, Brookline, Norwood, and Peabody.
 A skilled injury lawyer at our office will help you understand your legal rights and whether you have a viable claim against the other driver(s) involved in the car accident.
 Don’t wait, time may be running out on your claim.
 Call us at 1-800-262-9200 or contact us online.